Steel Garage Door Construction Types

 When learning how to do preventive maintenance on your garage door, you might come up against problems you can’t fix or don’t feel comfortable tackling.
 That’s common, and it’s always better to be safe when it comes to mechanics and preventive maintenance on garage doors.

-Custom Overhead Door & Gate is here to help with any problems or tests you may need.
+Custom Door & Gate is here to help with any problems or tests you may need.
 Just use our easy contact page to get more information plus answers to questions about the tests above.
 If you’re facing a big problem, you can schedule a repair to get an estimate and learn more about repairs or replacements.

 And if you’re looking at a door that won’t close or you think may present a hazard to your family, we want you to call us right away, no matter what time it is.
 We run two 24-hours emergency numbers: 919-524-2818 for homes and 919-369-2113 for businesses.

 We know how great a garage door can make your North Carolina home or business look and how scary a malfunction can feel.
-Custom Overhead Door & Gate is here to help.
+Custom Door & Gate is here to help.

 How to Choose the Right Garage Door